stockbrot/squad-topography/README.md

 With the heightmap layer selected in qgis, you go to Raster -> Extraction -> Contour.

 Default values are fine as is, you should test which "Interval between contour lines" fits best for your landscape, by setting the "Layer Style" of your heightmap to contour.
-For Yehorivka
+For Yehorivka I used 50.

 From here on you can follow this tutorial by "Geospatial School": [Tutorial](https://www.youtube.com/watch?v=0oyZ0gwLKXY)